 All it took was a left turn to send Sara Somers into bankruptcy.

-She’d just bought a PT Cruiser and got the minimum coverage requirements — just enough to be able to legally drive in Florida.
+She bought a PT Cruiser and got the minimum coverage requirements — just enough to legally drive in Florida.

 “I was making a turn at a green light and the other driver was speeding while running their red light,” she said.
 Unfortunately, he crashed into her car.